SaviNimz/Flower-exchange-Trader-application/readme.md

 # Flower exchange Trader application

-- The flower exchange is a system which supports basic trading
+- The flower exchange is a system which supports basic trading.
 -  Exchange Application - will process the incoming order against existing orders in the order container(known as Order Book) and do a full or partial execution.
-- Every order is replied with an Execution Report by the Exchange Application indicating the status of the order
+- Every order is replied with an Execution Report by the Exchange Application indicating the status of the order.

 ## Table of Contents